sauce-archives/help/docs/guides/continuous-integration/travis_appium.md

 First, create a <strong>.travis.yml</strong> file in your repo if you don't have one yet.

-You can learn more about setting up Travis for your project's programming language here<a href="http://docs.travis-ci.com/user/getting-started/#Getting-started" target="_blank">here</a>.
+You can learn more about setting up Travis for your project's programming language <a href="http://docs.travis-ci.com/user/getting-started/#Getting-started" target="_blank">here</a>.

 <h3 id="step1">Securely use your TestObject credentials on Travis CI</h3>